Joe Burrow: Ohio State

 After redshirting his first year at Ohio State in 2015, Burrow spent the next two years as a backup to J. T. Barrett, during which he played in 10 games, completing 29 of 39 passes for 287 yards and two touchdowns.
+In 2016, Burrow and Dwayne Haskins were backups for Barrett in that season's CFP Semifinal at the Fiesta Bowl against Clemson.

 During Ohio State's spring game in 2018, Burrow completed 15 of 22 pass attempts for 238 yards and two touchdowns.
 The game was further part of Ohio State's competition for the starting quarterback position, contested by Burrow, Tate Martell, and Dwayne Haskins.
 Following the game, Burrow told reporters "I didn't come here to sit on the bench for four years.
 I know I'm a pretty good quarterback.
 I want to play somewhere."
 Realizing that Haskins would be named starting quarterback at Ohio State, Burrow transferred to Louisiana State University (LSU) on May 18, 2018.
 Burrow had graduated from Ohio State in three years with a degree in consumer and family financial services, and was immediately eligible as a graduate transfer.